By: Almeta E. Cooper, National Field Manager, Moms Clean Air Force

 Good morning.
 My name is Almeta Cooper.
-I am a field manager with Moms Clean Air Force, which consists of about 1.4 million parents, caregivers, and supporters nationally who fight to protect clean air and children’s health.
+I am a Field Manager with Moms Clean Air Force, which consists of about 1.5 million parents, caregivers, and supporters nationally who fight to protect clean air and children’s health.

 I live in downtown Atlanta, Georgia, in Fulton County, where I have lived for seven years.
-Fulton County has been routinely flagged with a failing grade by the American Lung Association in its annual State of the Air Report, and in a city known for snarling stop-and-go traffic that contributes to smog and poor air quality, I understand the importance of clean air.
+Fulton County was again flagged with a failing grade by the American Lung Association in its 2021 State of the Air Report, and in a city known for its monstrous traffic jams, I understand the importance of clean air.

 Climate change is a major contributor to the health crisis in African American communities—not in some distant future, but right now when severe heat waves regularly threaten public health, preying especially on older adults, pregnant women, and low-income communities in Georgia and elsewhere.
 African Americans contribute 23% less to the adverse impact of climate change but bear 21% more of the harms when compared to other racial groups.
 We need strong standards in place now, to reduce dangerous climate pollutants.